shrutika-gulhane/Music-application/README.md

 If the database would somehow get corrupted, the user can force it to be rebuilt from scratch by opening the Settings (at the bottom of the left pane) and clicking the option "Reset music collection".

-### Commands

-If preferred, it is also possible to use the command line tool for the database maintenance as described below.
-This may be quicker than scanning via the web UI in case of large music library, and optionally allows targeting more than one user at once.

-Following commands are available(see script occ in your ownCloud root folder):

 #### Scan music files